Skip to main content

 3. With NetworkManager selected, locate the PlayerPrefab field in the Inspector tab.

-1. Drag the Player prefab from the Project tab into the PlayerPrefab slot you created in the Inspector tab.
+1. Drag the Player prefab from the Project tab into the PlayerPrefab slot within the NetworkManager component in the Inspector tab.

 1. Add a 3D Plane (centered at 0,0,0) to the scene by right-clicking in the Hierarchy tab, then selecting 3D Object > Plane.